nguyenhuy0905/rare/README.md

 ## What does it do?

+### TL;DR

+- This engine uses the finite automaton method to match regular expressions.
+A regular expression is compiled into a finite automaton, which is traversed when matching a string.

+### A little more words

 - First, the program scans the regex string passed in and parse it into a infix token list.
 - Then, the infix token list goes through a postfix converter, which basically